-I have been using stations in my library for about 4 years.
-My primary reasoning for using them the first two years is because I worked at a school where I saw each homeroom for an hour each week.
-The students were not very well-behaved, and standing in front of them the entire class period just wasn't working.
-I needed to work with smaller groups to keep their behavior in check, so I thought we'd try something new.
-I was surprised to discover that it worked really well.
-The students liked it better, I liked it better, and they were learning much more in a small group than they were learning in the whole group.
+I primarily used stations the first two years because I worked at a school where I saw each homeroom for an hour each week.
+The students were not very well-behaved.
+Standing in front of them the entire class period just didn't work.
+Working with smaller groups helped keep their behavior in check, so I thought we'd try something new.
+Surprisingly, it worked really well.
+The students liked it better.
+I liked it better.
+Best of all, they learned much more in a small group than in the whole group.
 Win-win situation for all involved.

 I don't see my students for an hour.
 Will this still work?

 Fast forward two years to my current school.
-I see these students for only 35 minutes each week, so I wasn't convinced I could make library stations work.
+I see these students for only 35 minutes each week, so I wasn't convinced I could make centers work.
 At my former school, I had 3 groups and switched stations every 15 minutes, leaving about 15 minutes for checkout at the end of class.
-I was discussing this with my husband one day, and he said, "Why can't you just rotate every week instead of spending just 10 minutes per station during a single class?"
+I discussed this with my husband one day, and he said, "Why can't you just rotate every week instead of spending just 10 minutes per station during a single class?"
 Brilliant!
-Sometimes you just need a little kick in the pants to realize you don't have to do things the way they've always been done in order for them to work.
+Sometimes you just need a little kick in the pants to realize you don't have to do things the way they've always been done.
 Rotating each week means that students get at least 30 minutes in each station.

 So, how does this work exactly?

 I plan my stations according to how many computers I have in the room, because I always have a computer station.
 My library has 9 working student computers (most of the time), so my groups have no more than 9 students.
 On the rare occasion that I have a class with 28 students, I form one group of 10 and I let a trustworthy student use one of my teacher stations.
 This doesn't happen often, of course, because there's usually at least one person absent.
-Have your groups established ahead of time (I display them on the Smartboard each week), and don't change them unless there's a problem.
+Have your groups established ahead of time.
+I display mine on the Smartboard each week.
+Don't change them unless there's a problem.

 The other two stations vary depending on what we're working on at the time.
 I usually set up one station for review.
 Those students will work on a skill we've already discussed, so it requires minimal teacher involvement.
 That frees me up to work with the third station.
 I normally introduce something new in that one.